Charles S. Cockell: Earth and Space Foundation

 Cockell is chair of the Earth and Space Foundation, a registered British charity (1043871) which awards grants to expeditions that successfully bridge the gap between environmentalism and the exploration and settlement of space by either using space technologies and ideas in environmental fieldwork or use environments on Earth to advance knowledge of other planets.
 He founded the organisation in 1994.
 Since its establishment the foundation has supported over 60 field projects around the world.
 Cockell proposed the inseparable links between environmentalism and space exploration in a book Space on Earth (Macmillan, 2006).
 The book was winner of the best written presentation in the Sir Arthur Clarke Award 2007.

-Brief political career
+Political career

 In 1992 Cockell stood as a parliamentary candidate in Huntingdon for the "Forward to Mars Party" against incumbent Prime Minister John Major.
 The party advocated the increased involvement of Britain in the exploration of Mars, the European Space Agency's human exploration programme and the construction of a station on Mars.
 The party received 91 votes in the election.